OBSERVABILITY PLATFORM

 1. Click the plus sign (+) in the Thresholds section header.

-2. In the field that appears, enter a value where you want Chronosphere to end the previous threshold range and begin the next range.
+2. In the field that displays, enter a value where you want Observability Platform to end the previous threshold range and begin the next range.

-To delete a threshold value, click the Delete icon on its corresponding row of the Thresholds section.
+To delete a threshold value, click the caret (>) to expand the threshold definition, and then click the Delete icon on its corresponding row of the Thresholds section.